AI Car Damage Detection: How it works

 Glass crack detection

-Since glass is inherently highly reflective, using the object detection model can pose a bigger challenge in damage detection.
+Since glass is inherently highly reflective, using the object detection model can pose a bigger challenge in vehicle damage detection.
 This is where the ensemble technique we used earlier proves its worth.

 Let's see how this model works to detect glass cracks using the image below.